ryanjgallagher/core_periphery_sbm/README.md

 If you use this code, please cite the following:

 > Gallagher, Ryan J., Young, Jean-Gabriel, and Foucault Welles, Brooke.
-(2020). "[A Clarified Typology of Core-Periphery Structure in Networks](https://arxiv.org/abs/2005.10191)." arXiv preprint.
+(2021). "[A Clarified Typology of Core-Periphery Structure in Networks](https://advances.sciencemag.org/content/7/12/eabc9800)." *Science Advances*.

 ## Running Core-Periphery Models